Ibu Pertiwi (song): Adoption of Christian Hymn music

 Although the lyrics were originally composed, the music and melody of this adaptation resembled the Christian hymn What a Friend We Have in Jesus, originally written by Joseph M. Scriven as a poem in 1855.
-The hymn is sung in Indonesian as Yesus Kawan yang Sejati and in Toba Batak as Ise do Alealenta and is popular in Batak churches, as well as in Protestant and Roman Catholic churches.
+The hymn is sung in Indonesian as Yesus Kawan yang Sejati and has been a Christian music since 1975 as well as in Toba Batak as Ise do Alealenta and is popular in Batak churches, as well as in Protestant and Roman Catholic churches.
 Even though Indonesia has a statistically larger Muslim community, the hymn is quite widely known.
 Prior his death in 1958, the melody of the music was adopted by Kamsidi Samsuddin, the composer of the Ibu Pertiwi song.

+In popular culture

+"Ibu Pertiwi" is used as the theme song of 2019 film adaptation of This Earth of Mankind, performed by Iwan Fals, Once and Fiersa Besari.